Mina Kirkova, MA, MSW, LCSW-C

 MY APPROACH TO ADOLESCENT THERAPY

-The success of my therapeutic approach is based on a combination of individual adolescent therapy and family therapy.
+The success of my therapeutic approach is based on a combination of individual adolescent therapy, parent coaching, and family therapy.
 In order to achieve lasting changes in any adolescent’s behavior, I encourage active parental involvement in our therapy sessions.
-As an adolescent therapist, I meet regularly with parents to share my clinical observations, learn more about the adolescent's life at home and in school, and offer suggestions how parents can support their adolescent’s progress in therapy.
+As an adolescent therapist, I meet regularly with parents to share my clinical observations, learn more about the adolescent's life at home and in school, and offer suggestions how parents can support their adolescent’s progress in therapy (parent coaching).
 A crucial piece of my therapeutic approach with adolescents includes working on their values, belief systems, and philosophical explorations of existential questions.
 Behavior contract drafting is another technique I use on a regular basis in my work with parents of teenagers exhibiting oppositional defiant behaviors (anger, rebelliousness, manipulation, lying, resentfulness, disciplining issues).
 Other issues commonly addressed in my sessions with adolescents are:

 Performance Anxiety Counseling for Athletes, Musicians, Artists, and Highly Achieving Students